 In France, to qualify as an Expert-comptable (Professional Accountant), candidates must complete a master’s degree for five years in accountancy studies, the Diplome superieur de compatabilite et de gestion (DGSG) and then three years of work experience as a trainee in an accountancy firm, followed by the final audit exam, the Diploma of Expertise Comptable (DEC).
 Qualification for a Commissaire aux comptes (Statutory Auditor) has two routes: the main route is by completing the Diploma of Expertise Comptable (DEC) with 2/3 of the 3 years practical training achieved in accounting and audit practice.
 The specific route qualification is the Certificat d’aptitute aux fonctions de commissaire aux comptes, equivalent to the DSCG, together with 3 years practical training.

 In the Netherlands, the NivRA, (Register Accountant) is gained after 5 years practical training (including a 2 years part-time professional post-master’s programme) following a master’s degree.
-To qualify as an Administratie Consulent (Accountant), a bachelor’s degree is followed by a year and a half’s part time professional post-masters programme) and 3 years practical training.
+To qualify as an Administratie Consulent (Accountant), a bachelor’s degree is followed by a year and a half’s part-time professional post-masters programme) and 3 years of practical training.

 In Luxembourg, a master’s degree together with three years experience in auditing practice is necessary to become a Reviseur d’entreprises (Chartered Accountant), together with a master’s degree followed by nine exams including the final DAP (Diplome d’aptitude professionelle).
 The Experts-Comptables (Accountant) requires a bachelor’s degree followed by 3 years in professional practice.

-In Poland, qualifying as a Statutory Auditor (Biegły rewident) requires higher studies or foreign higher studies (both are deemed equivalent) followed by 1 year’s accounting practice and at least a 2 year internship under oversight of a Statutory Auditor.
-Following this there are 10 written examinations and a final oral diploma exam.
+In Poland, qualifying as a Statutory Auditor (Biegły rewident) requires higher studies or foreign higher studies (both are deemed equivalent) followed by a 1-year accounting practice and at least a 2-year internship under the oversight of a Statutory Auditor.
+Following this, there are 10 written examinations and a final oral diploma exam.

 Send Us Your Vacancy and one of our consultants will be in contact to discuss your requirements and how we may assist.